Validat0rs/ansible-kubernetes-cluster/README.md

 ## Assumptions

-This README assumes that you've already installed `debian` or `ubuntu` onto the target environment/s.
+This README assumes that you've already installed `ubuntu` onto the target environment/s.

 ## Setup